eckerdan/damaged-edding-font/README.md

-# damaged-edding-font
+# Damaged Edding
-Handwritten font made with calligraphr.com and glyphrstudio.com
+Handwritten font made with [calligraphr.com](calligraphr.com) and [glyphrstudio.com](glyphrstudio.com)

+Dedicated to the Public Domain.